prismskylabs/pycounters/docs/index.rst

         """ some interesting work like serving a request """ pass

 .. note:: You need to specify the name of the counter to be used.
-This allows for counting multiple function under a single counter
+This allows for counting multiple function using a single counter

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Occurrence frequency
+Measuring custom event frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Counting some event somewhere in your code::